SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

                                         The name of the vertex generator -e [ --event-generator ] [name] (=Se82.0nubb)
+                                        The name of the event generator -p [ --output-profiles ] [rule]       The output profiles activation rule (setup the truth hits' level of
+                                        details)
-                                        The name of the event generator -o [ --output-file ] [file]           file in which to store simulation results
+  -o [ --output-file ] [file]           file in which to store simulation
+                                        results